 Your morning cup of java can be a below-the-belt pick-me-up, too!

-Caffeine is shown to improve blood flow by relaxing penile arteries and muscles, leading to stronger erections.
+Caffeine is to improve blood flow by relaxing penile arteries and muscles, leading to stronger erections.
 Cheers!

 3. Apple peels to prevent prostate cancer